andres19a/cam/README.md

 # Terraform Examples for AWS and Vsphere
 My Terraform Examples, specifically for Vsphere Development.
 Infrastructure-as-Code!
-Another absolutely brilliant project by the genius minds at Hashicorp.
+Another absolutely brilliant project by the genius minds at Hashicorp.aaaaaa

 ## What is Terraform?
 From Terraform.io: "Terraform provides a common configuration to launch infrastructure — from physical and virtual servers to email and DNS providers.
 Once launched, Terraform safely and efficiently changes infrastructure as the configuration is evolved."
 Infrastructure-as-Code!!!!